pvargas/cnotes/README.md

 ## Overview

 CNotes is a web application that allows users to view a simpler summarized version of their clinical notes data.
+To use the web app visit https://cnotes-84a3dd9afa2f.herokuapp.com/.

+This application is built using [SvelteKit](https://kit.svelte.dev/).

 ## Starting a Local Development Instance